KonradHoeffner/tempoguide/index.md

 The urgent nature of an early Tamiyo and the presence of Daze often results in casting Dismember for 1, which is a nice option, but the reduction in your life total cushion is felt in late game scenarios where you need to push for lethal or cantrip into an active Bowmaster to find lethal or an answer to an impending threat.
 Lastly, Dismember cannot kill Kaito or a flipped Tamiyo.
 For these reasons, I do not play it.

 <mtg-cards names="Bitter Triumph"></mtg-cards>
 Bitter Triumph plays a bit like a compromise between Sheoldred's Edict and Dismember.
 It has the greatest flexibility in what it is capable of answering, and is the only 2 mana removal spell discussed in this section that can remove anything out of the UB Tempo deck, no questions asked, save for creature-Kaito during an opponent's turn.
 There is value in having access to a removal spell that you know can remove whatever you need, but this comes at a cost of either discarding a card, or 3 life.
 I mentioned earlier that Force of Will is a liability in the mirror because it is necessary to exile another card in hand in order to cast for free.
 This is also true for the "discard a card" additional cost for Bitter Triumph, but without the benefit of being able to cast it for free.
 Once you reach a comfortable number of lands in play, you will likely want to sand bag one to improve future Brainstorms.
 This could offer an alternative to paying life for Bitter Triumph, but at the cost of making said Brainstorm worse.
 I have played with Triumph in the past, and almost always ended up paying life.
 This is problematic in late game scenarios when you need those last few life points to survive.
 The final scenario is a bit extreme, but it is necessary to identify the fail cases of cards when determining what to include in your 75.
 Imagine your opponent plays 2+ power creature.
 You have no cards in hand, no creatures in play, and are at 2 life.
 Your opponent passes, and you draw Bitter Triumph.
 You cannot even cast the Triumph and are dead next turn.
 This would not happen in most other scenarios if the other removal spells were drawn instead.

 <mtg-cards names="Shoot the Sheriff|Go for the Throat"></mtg-cards>
-These two cards are essentially the same, and reminiscent of Doom Blade, in that they ask "What kind of creature are you fine with being unable to kill?"
+These two cards are essentially the same, and reminiscent of Doomblade, in that they ask "What kind of creature are you fine with being unable to kill?"
 While there are many examples of creatures in Legacy that one or the other cannot kill, there are some major ones.
 Shoot the Sheriff cannot kill Dauthi Voidwalker or Broadside Bombardiers, and Go for the Throat cannot kill Construct tokens.
 If you should decide to play Shoot the Sheriff or Go for the Throat in your 2 removal sideboard slots, those are the main creatures to look out for.
 Your local meta will inform your choice.
 I strongly urge you against playing these cards over Sheoldred's Edict or Bitter Triumph, especially in the context of the UB Tempo mirror.

 I rank the removal options as follows, from best to worst: Sheoldred's Edict > Bitter Triumph > Go for the Throat / Shoot the Sheriff > Dismember